arangodb/docs/3.6/programs-arangod-cluster.md

 `--cluster.my-role <dbserver|coordinator>`

 The server's role.
-Is this instance a DBServer (backend data server) or a Coordinator (frontend server for external and application access).
+Is this instance a DB-Server (backend data server) or a Coordinator (frontend server for external and application access).

 ## Require existing ID